Skip to main contentSkip to main content

 Abu DhabiP1P125

-Lando Norris's 2024 Formula 1 season with McLaren marked a significant step in his career, establishing him as a consistent contender at the sharp end of a highly competitive grid.
+Lando Norris's 2024 Formula 1 season with McLaren represented a significant step forward, transforming him from a consistent podium contender into a genuine championship challenger in the highly competitive ground-effect era.

 Going in